rust-lang/rust/src/doc/rustc-dev-guide/src/solve/coinduction.md

 #### Implied super trait bounds

-Our trait system currectly treats super traits, e.g. `trait Trait: SuperTrait`, by 1) requiring that `SuperTrait` has to hold for all types which implement `Trait`, and 2) assuming `SuperTrait` holds if `Trait` holds.
+Our trait system currently treats super traits, e.g. `trait Trait: SuperTrait`, by 1) requiring that `SuperTrait` has to hold for all types which implement `Trait`, and 2) assuming `SuperTrait` holds if `Trait` holds.

 Relying on 2) while proving 1) is unsound.
 This can only be observed in case of coinductive cycles.
-Without a cycles, whenever we rely on 2) we must have also proven 1) without relying on 2) for the used impl of `Trait`.
+Without cycles, whenever we rely on 2) we must have also proven 1) without relying on 2) for the used impl of `Trait`.

 ```rust